matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 ![Lenovo Miix 630 Task Manager with CPU Statistics](/images/blog/00005/lenovo-miix-630-task-manager.png)

 Most of my usage so far has been with Edge, Outlook, OneNote and Remote Desktop.
 It handles media very well (VLC and Netflix mostly) and I don't have any issues with it.
-I have used the device with a USB C to HDMI adapter and the Microsoft Wireless adapter to project media to a monitor/TV and it handled it without any issues as well.
+I have used the device with a USB-C to HDMI adapter and the Microsoft Wireless adapter to project media to a monitor/TV and it handled it without any issues as well.

 Overall I am happy with the performance and the Lenovo Miix 630 fits well into my workflow.
 I know of the limitations of the device the second I go to use it, so I always keep that in mind so I am not disappointed with it.